chihyeh/Paper-Writing/README.md

 <br />

 <ul>
-<li>PS: The special conditions and settings
+<li>PS: Detail about the analysis
 <ul>
-<li>In the default ratio bin content, we use <strong>[SIG/BKG]</strong> in root "Divide" function, but we found that when SIG bin content!=0 and BKG bin content=0, that bin ratio bin content is zero, and in the math, if !0/0==>extreme value, so we set the one extreme value manually, all other ratio bin content is same as default.</li>
+<li>In the default ratio bin content, we use <strong>[SIG/BKG]</strong> in root "Divide" function, but we found that when SIG bin content!=0 and BKG bin content=0, that bin ratio bin content is zero in default, and in the math, if !0/0==>extreme value, so we set the one extreme value manually when SIG bin content!=0 and BKG bin content=0, happen.
+All other ratio bin content is same as default.</li>
-<li>When we compare left and right ratio bin content, in some conditions, we could bump into the ratio bin content=0 in the certain side, and we set other value to represent this ratio bin content=0.[I will use the "left bin" that we want to compare for example]
+<li>When we compare left and right ratio bin content, in some conditions, we could bump into the ratio bin content=0 in the certain side, and we set other value to represent this ratio bin content.[I will use the "left bin" that we want to compare for example]
 <ul>
 <li>Now, supposing that our width now is [14th,15th], we want to compare 13th with 16th.
 We focus on 13th for example, and the same concpet for right bin 16th, and so on.</li>
-<li>If the left ratio bin content is zero (13th bin) in default, we will see two things : [1th, 12th] SIG and BKG.
+<li>If the left ratio bin content is zero (13th bin) in default, we will see two things : [Minimum bin number=1th in our study, 12th] SIG and BKG.
 <ol>
 <li>If [1th,12th] SIG = 0 , [1th,12th] BKG = 0 ==> We will set the ratio bin content as -1, and let it continually add other side until both side are no signal and background.</li>
 <li>If [1th,12th] SIG != 0 , [1th,12th] BKG = 0 ==> We will set the ratio bin content as 9999, and let it continually add this side until this side have no signal.</li>